ignaciovi/ignaciovi.github.io/content/saving-costs-data-pipelines.md

 LIMIT 10
 ```

-Once we identified the largests queries, there are a few questions we can ask:
+Once we identified the largest queries, there are a few questions we can ask:

 # Data freshness
 How often do we need the data?
-This is the first question we need to answer since it has the simpler solution.
+This is the first question we need to answer since it has a simpler solution.
 If we don't need the data every hour, why not change the ingestion and transformation to run once a day instead?
-That will reduce its cost 1/24!
+That will reduce its cost by 1/24!

 If it runs every hour, do we really need to run it at 3am?
-Why not run it 9am to 5pm.
-Ask stakeholders how often do they need the data refreshed.
+Why not run it from 9am to 5pm?
+Ask stakeholders how often they need the data refreshed.

 In my case, I realised I had a 30 GB audit log table that was ingested and transformed every hour!
 We use this table to extract the login times of our customers, but this piece of information wasn't really needed every hour.
 So I changed it to ingest the data once a day.

 On the DBT side, I also changed the job to run once a day for this table.
-In order to do that, I assigned [tags](https://docs.getdbt.com/reference/resource-configs/tags) to those tables that I wanted to run with a lower frequency.
+To do that, I assigned [tags](https://docs.getdbt.com/reference/resource-configs/tags) to those tables that I wanted to run with a lower frequency.
 I assigned the tag with:

 ```
 {{ config(